TofuBytesDEV/Module-Documentation/docs/UpdateActiveStatus().md

 <h3>Example</h3>

-This code will update the planet Utao to active status to `true`.
+This code will update the planet Utao to active status to `true` which will enable the supply line.

 ```lua
 local campaignModule = require(17541574273)